-Individuals living in WIOA Planning Region 9 typically possess at least a high school diploma or equivalent in each county.
-Washtenaw County has the highest rate of advanced educational attainment, with 55.2% of the adult population holding a bachelor's degree or higher.
-This is nearly twice the state average of 28.6%.
-Hillsdale, Jackson, and Lenawee counties in WIOA Planning Region 9 are below the state average by at least seven points.
+Individuals living in WIOA Planning Region 9 typically possess at least a high school diploma or equivalent.
+Washtenaw County has the highest rate of advanced educational attainment, with 56.7% of the adult population holding a bachelor's degree or higher.
+This is nearly twice the state average of 30.0%.
+Hillsdale, Jackson, and Lenawee counties are below the state average by at least eight points.
+Hillsdale is also the only county to have less than 89.9% of their population aged 25 and over to hold a high school degree or equivalent.